Buhari calls for debt cancellation at UN general assembly

-Please, cancel our debts: Buhari calls for debt cancellation at UN general assembly
+Please, Cancel Our Debts: Buhari Calls for Cancellation at UN General Assembly

+- President Buhari has called on countries to cancel the debts of developing countries like Nigeria and other African countries

+- The Nigerian president made the call while speaking at the ongoing 76th session of the UN general assembly in New York

 President Muhammadu Buhari has reiterated calls for review of the eligibility criteria for debt suspension, including outright cancellation for developing and least developed countries.